Yes, you can do a balance pose in the kitchen, though maybe not with a real turkey.

 3. Powerful pose (Utkatasana), in all its variations.
 I particularly like using a block between the thighs to activate the thigh muscles, which are so vital for basic movements of getting around in the world, especially getting up out of a chair or off the toilet.
 Provides both lower body and upper body strengthening.
 See Featured Pose: Powerful Pose.

 4. Downward-Facing Dog pose (Adho Mukha Svanasana), in all its variations.
 Provides upper body strength.
-See Featured Pose: Downward-Facing Dog Pose.
+See Featured Pose: Downward-Facing Dog Pose.5.
+Plank pose, in all its variations.
+Provides upper body and core strength.
+See Featured Pose: Plank Pose.

 6. Side Plank pose (Vasithasana), in all its variations.
 Almost anyone can do the wall version.
 Provides upper body, side body, and core strength.
 See Featured Pose: Side Plank Pose.